grocanar/glopgrampsaddons/addons-source/ImportADNMatch/README.md

 After launching it you will get this windows
 On the first tab u should select the Center person.
 It s the person who make the adn test.

-U must give two the minimum value for centiMorgan to import
+U must give too the minimum value for centiMorgan to import

 ![Select center person](./indiv.png "Center person")